devankestel/haskell_as_meditation/dev/ideas.md

   * how much of this is a fresh tutorial?
   * how much of this is just type it and see what it does?
   * Cloud 9 environment
+* Merge Dragons clone logic in haskell as TDD activity?
+  * might be really good for algebraic data type